-Similar approaches can be recognised in the "shrink and share" concept (Kitzes et al., 2008), which is also highlighted in Chapter 3's section on SCP and economic sectors.
-In fact, the UNDP latest Human Development Report 2013 proposes a similar combination of the HDI with the Ecological Footprint in order to show where countries are positioned in a grid indicating the ecological sustainability of their development (UNDP, 2013: 35).
+Similar approaches can be recognized in the "shrink and share" concept (Kitzes et al., 2008), which is also highlighted in Chapter 3's section on SCP and economic sectors.
+In fact, the UNDP's Human Development Report 2013 proposes a similar combination of the HDI with the Ecological Footprint in order to show where countries are positioned in a grid indicating the ecological sustainability of their development (UNDP, 2013, p.
+35).

-Figure 5.3: HDI and EF comparing countries' position (Source: UNDP 2013)
+Figure 5.3: HDI and Ecological Footprint comparing countries' positions (Source: UNDP, 2013)

-Figure 5.3 shows how the 14 Small Planet countries are situated in the HDI-EF co-ordinate system.
-Some have achieved great progress on social development, but at the same time they have surpassed their available ecological "space".
-According to the differentiated pathways to a global sustainability quadrant that are shown on Figure 5.2, this indicates a need for adjustment in a future SDG scenario.
-As most of the Small Planet countries with a high Inequality Adjusted HDI exceed the available 1.8 global hectares of biocapacity, SDG targets and implementation should focus on reducing the ecological footprint (or an equivalent measure of global environmental performance) whilst maintaining the level of human development.
+Figure 5.3 shows how the 14 Small Planet countries are situated in the HDI-Ecological Footprint coordinate system.
+Some have achieved great progress on social development, but at the same time they have surpassed their available ecological "space."
+According to the differentiated pathways to a global sustainability quadrant that are shown on Figure 5.2, an adjustment is needed in a future SDG scenario.
+As most of the Small Planet countries with a high Inequality Adjusted HDI exceed the available 1.8 global hectares of biocapacity, SDG targets and implementation should focus on reducing the ecological footprint (or an equivalent measure of global environmental performance) while maintaining the level of human development.
 Others have to progress more in terms of human development, and these countries are still below the ecological limits as indicated by the ecological footprint.
-Again, other countries (notably Singapore and Japan) do not have data for Inequality Adjusted HDI (UNDP 2012), wherefore their basic HDI was used - something to be adjusted for real comparability in a future planning scenario.
-In sum, it is a picture signifying the continued relevance of the CBDR principle - and pointing out that while countries should be able to agree on universal SDGs, their pathways, priority areas and targets to arrive at those goals will be quite different.
+Again, other countries (notably Singapore and Japan) do not have data for an Inequality Adjusted HDI (UNDP, 2012), therefore their basic HDI was used-something to be adjusted for real comparability in a future planning scenario.
+In sum, it is a picture signifying the continued relevance of the CBDR principle-and pointing out that while countries should be able to agree on universal SDGs, their pathways, priority areas and targets to arrive at those goals will be quite different.

 Moreover, the average global biocapacity hides potentially significant differences in available national biocapacity.
 If repeated at the country level, comparing specific national Ecological Footprints to the available biocapacity could provide information for more targeted policies.

-However, even if countries' available biocapacities were to differ, the "universality" should overrule it and a globally fair share shown on Figure 1 should determine the universally applicable sustainability quadrant for all countries.
+However, even if countries' available biocapacities were to differ, the "universality" should overrule it and a globally fair share shown on Figure 5.2 should determine the universally applicable sustainability quadrant for all countries.
 The goal area of the universal SDGs would then be Figure 5.3's lowest quadrant, where human development needs are met, whilst keeping within a limited ecological space.

-Implementation tools
+Implementation Tools

-Implementation of SDGs can be roughly divided into (a) primarily national and local level interventions and (b) international level interventions.
-Although the interplay between the levels has to be recognised, different policy tools may be preferred at different levels.
+Implementation of SDGs can be roughly divided into (a) primarily national- and local-level interventions and (b) international-level interventions.
+Although the interplay between the levels has to be recognized, different policy tools may be preferred at different levels.
 The following section highlights a few well-known examples, with the caveat that these are not necessarily tools that were identified in the Small Planet research project.
 Implementation tools suitable for the specific context and SDGs of countries would have to be developed through targeted research at the national level during the normal course of policy planning.